vprusso/toqito/docs/getting_started.rst

 a virtual environment (`pyenv <https://github.com/pyenv/pyenv>`_, `pyenv tutorial <https://realpython.com/intro-to-pyenv/>`_).

 .. warning::
-    Python 3.13 is not yet due to incompatibilities with some dependencies (e.g., :code:`cvxopt`).
+    Python 3.13 is not yet supported due to incompatibilities with some dependencies (e.g., :code:`cvxopt`).

 2. Consider using a `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.
 You can also use :code:`pyenv` with :code:`virtualenv` `to manage different Python versions <https://github.com/pyenv/pyenv-virtualenv>`_.